aks/bash-lib/README.md

 test-utils.sh <a name="test_utils" id="test_utils">
 =============
-Copyright 2006-2014 Alan K. Stebbens <aks@stebbens.org>

-The `test-utils.sh` library provides an infrasructure for test-driven development (TDD) of `bash` scripts.
+The `test-utils.sh` library provides an infrastructure for test-driven development (TDD) of `bash` scripts.

 Usage: